-In Dashly data is essentially fundamental for for automating and personalizing communication with a user and for analytics, thus data collection should be properly set up for Dashly to be maximally useful.
+In Dashly data is essentially fundamental for automating and personalizing communication with a user and for analytics, thus data collection should be properly set up for Dashly to be maximally useful.

 "Data collection" is:

-There are several methods for data collection: * Track master.
 An interface of admin panel, specialized for data collection setup not requiring coding.
-Track master is described in detail in our knowledge base.
-This method is ideal for an easy start. * Javascript API - The easiest and recommended API.
-JavaScript library description. * REST API(Web Api) – used for collecting data directly from your server, for example payment success.
-REST API description.
+Visitors data tracking is described in detail in our knowledge base.
+This method is ideal for an easy start.

 In case you want to track visits of “Page1” page add following javascript into this page html: